South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 - South Alabama has played six games, with three wins against the spread.

-- The Jaguars have yet to cover the spread this season when favored by 13.5 points or more.
+- The Jaguars have been favored by 13.5 points or more two times this season and have not covered the spread in any of them.

-- South Alabama's games this year have hit the over three times in six opportunities (50%).
+- South Alabama's games this year have hit the over on three of six set point totals (50%).

-- This year, the Jaguars have nine turnovers, two fewer than the Warhawks have takeaways (11).
+- The Jaguars have turned the ball over nine times this season, two fewer than the Warhawks have forced (11).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.